jolly-wright/esp32_joystick_controller/README.md

 # esp32_joystick_controller
-A basic <strong>esp32 joystick controller</strong> that connect's with different bots via wifi or espnow if available,<br> this is just a basic take of mine for robotics journey.
+A basic <strong>esp32 joystick controller</strong> that connects with different bots via wifi or espnow if available,<br> this is just a basic take of mine for robotics journey.

 <h5>yt playthrough (RuneRadiance): https://www.youtube.com/watch?v=6VAcHWxVyPE</h5>